ljarasius/ausnog-2025/pages/tac.md

 Wait, it's a single restart of the PPM daemon and it's fixed for good?
 Sounds like the bug has a fix somewhere too in the latest engineering builds.

 <!--
 Or maybe we don't need a software patch at all?
-If the PPM daemon gets restarted once, either manually or as part of a reboot, the issue is fixed.
+It is actually only if the PPM daemon gets restarted just once, either manually or as part of a reboot, the issue is fixed.
 We're only hitting this issue because we are on our first boot after updating to this Junos version.

 TAC are advising they are unable to reproduce the issue either on newer internal builds either, so it sounds like we are getting closer to a resolution here.
 -->